English Royal Renaissance: 3 Days in London Itinerary

 W London

-If you’re looking for a swanky stay, and have the funds (or Marriott Bonvoy points) to foot the 5-star bill, look no further than the W London.
-Located within central Piccadilly Circus, countless top tourist spots in London orbit this luxe landmark hotel, and you’re a quick walk away from no less than five Tube stations if your itinerary extends beyond Soho.
-A pedestrian's paradise for shopping, food, and entertainment plugged into London’s energetic social scene, within the suites you’ll find avant-garde luxury and a touch of Cool Britannia.
+If you’re seeking a swanky stay, and have the funds—or Marriott Bonvoy points—to foot the 5-star bill, look no further than the W London.
+Located within central Piccadilly Circus, countless top tourist spots in London orbit this luxe landmark hotel, plus you’re a quick walk away from no less than 5 Tube stations if your itinerary extends beyond Soho.
+A pedestrian's paradise for posh shopping, food, and entertainment plugged into London’s energetic social scene, find avant-garde luxury and a touch of Cool Britannia within the suites.

-Outside of the rooms, all guests receive complimentary access to a FIT gym with state-of-the-art machinery.
-For a nightcap, head down to the Perception bar where you’ll find curvy lounge chairs and music bumping throughout the spacious spot.
+Outside of the room, all guests receive complimentary access to a FIT gym with state-of-the-art machinery.
+For a nightcap, head down to the Perception bar with curvy lounge chairs to recline on as music bumps throughout the spacious spot.

 Zedwell

-Unlike the 5-star ambiance of the W London, the Zedwell in Piccadilly Circus cuts back on all unnecessary frills to offer an affordable, yet private sanctuary that undoubtedly transcends the chaos of hostel stays.
-Designed to help you relax and unwind, the Zedwell offers zen “cocoons” of varying sizes curating a new level of relaxation.
-Windows have been removed to create an environment of absolute rest, shutting out distractions from the world outside.
-The goal of this new hotel concept—dedicated to sleep and wellbeing—is to create a calm space where you can switch off, re-balance, and disconnect from your stresses.
-Outside of these cozy cocoons, you’ll also have access to a 24-hour front desk, gym, and free Wi-Fi.
+Unlike the 5-star ambiance of the W London, the Zedwell in Piccadilly Circus cuts back on unnecessary frills to offer an affordable, private sanctuary transcending the chaos of hostel stays.
+Designed to help you unwind, the Zedwell offers zen “cocoons” of varying sizes curating a new level of relaxation.
+Windows have been removed to create an environment of absolute rest, shutting out distractions from the outside world.
+The goal of this hotel concept dedicated to sleep and wellbeing is to create a calm space where you can switch off, re-balance, and disconnect from your stresses.
+Outside of the cozy cocoons, access a 24-hour front desk, gym, and free Wi-Fi.

 What to Do in London?